fedefig/Agent-Performance-Dashboard-using-VBA-and-Power-Query/README.md

 Impact: The combined dataset is incomplete.

-⭐ The real underlying issue
+⭐ The real underlying issue:
 CSVs are not standardized, and Power Query is extremely sensitive to structural differences.

 🎯 Solution: To make multiple CSVs usable in Power Query, we need to normalize them before loading.